Newton International Fellowships

 Further detail on the application and assessment process is available in the scheme notes.

-The Royal Society welcomes applications from scientists with disabilities and provides adjustments to ensure that they can participate fully in the selection process.
-If you need an adjustment when accessing the application form, attending interviews, or for any other part of the application process, please contact the Grants team on info@newtonfellowships.org or +44 20 7451 2666.
-Adjustments can include, but are not limited to:
+The Royal Society welcomes applications from disabled applicants and provides support and adjustments to ensure that they can participate fully in the selection process.
+If you require support or an adjustment when accessing the application form, attending interviews, or for any other part of the application process, please contact the Grants Team on info@newtonfellowships.org or call +44 20 7451 2666.
+All requests for adjustments are made in confidentiality.
+Any request for an adjustment will not normally be shared with panel members unless it becomes relevant to the assessment process itself.
+If we need to share your request with anyone (for example if panel members are required to implement any adjustments during interviews), we will ask for your permission first.

 If you have further questions regarding the scheme, please contact the Grants team on info@newtonfellowships.org or visit our contact us page.